 Preparations of 2.5 g of mercuric acetate in 100 mL of acetic acid, 25 g of potassium iodide (KI) in 250 mL of distilled water, and 24.82 g of sodium thiosulfate in 1 liter of distilled water were made.
 The assay consisted of adding 0.6 g of palm oil, 10 mL of chloroform solution (ChCl3), 25 mL of Wijs reagent, and 10 mL of mercuric acetate to a jar and then letting it stand for 3 minutes.
 Twenty milliliters of potassium iodide (IK) and 100 ml of distilled water were then added.
 Titration was performed after adding three drops of starch paste, causing the solution to change from red to colorless on a magnetic stirrer.
 The equivalence volume was determined by adding the volume of sodium thiosulfate.
 This made it possible to obtain the iodine index using the following equation:

-Ii = (VT-VE) ×1.269/m, Where Ii: Iodine index; VE: Volume of thiosulfate; VT: Control volume; m: Mass of oil.
+Ii = (VT-VE) ×1.269/m, where Ii: Iodine index; VE: Volume of thiosulfate; VT: Control volume; m: Mass of oil.

 2.3.4 Evaluation of the nutritional quality of seeds attacked by Prosoestus spp.